datajerk/ctf-write-ups/darkctf2020/c_maths/README.md

 log.info(r.recvline())
 ```

-Instead of reversing how `c_maths` work, just use GDB to get the values from the stack and registers.
+Instead of reversing how `c_maths` works, just use GDB to get the values from the stack and registers.

 From the top down, start the remote and local processes at the same time.